Build an Airtable Maintenance and Fault Reporting Portal

 Let tenants, clients, or building occupants submit fault reports with photos and track repair status through a portal connected to your Airtable maintenance database.

-The Problem: Collecting Fault Reports from Clients
+See a live demoCopy the Airtable templateThe Problem: Collecting Fault Reports from Clients

 You run a repair, maintenance, or facilities management business.
 You track faults, work orders, and repair status in Airtable.
-But the people reporting faults — tenants, building managers, clients — cannot access your system:
+But the people reporting faults, tenants, building managers, clients, cannot access your system:

 - Phone and email reports require manual data entry.
 Details get lost in translation, photos arrive in separate email threads, and reporters call back repeatedly to check status.

 - Google Forms or Typeform collect the initial report but offer no follow-up.
-Reporters submit into a void — no status updates, no way to add information, no visibility into what happens next.
+Reporters submit into a void, no status updates, no way to add information, no visibility into what happens next.

 - WhatsApp groups become chaotic.
 Photos and descriptions are scattered across chat threads, nothing is structured, and older reports get buried.